Today we are going to be discussing the hazards of 3 popular winter sports.

 Finally, choose where you allow your children to sled.
 To stay safe, only allow them to sled at sled parks, and never allow them to sled on hills near streets and driveways where they could run into moving vehicles.

 Just like accidents that occur when skiing and snowboarding, not all sledding accidents can be prevented, especially when they are the result of others’ negligence.
 Ill-maintained or badly designed sled parks, other sledders engaging in reckless behaviors, and poorly designed sleds can all also contribute to sledding accidents.
 Again, these situations warrant a personal injury suit.

 While many people consider ice skating to be much safer than some other winter sports, injuries can still occur.
 The most common causes of ice skating injuries are simple falls on slippery ice.

 Fortunately, only about 0.5 percent of all ice skating injuries result in head trauma.
 However, skaters that attempt to block their falls onto the ice with their hands can fracture their wrists or, less commonly, their elbows when they fall.

 To help prevent wrist trauma when falling, wear wrist protectors every time you skate.
 In addition, choose well-fitting figure skates and lace them to help prevent many types of injuries.
 Tightly laced skates stabilize the ankles to both help prevent falls and protect the ankles when you do fall.
 Finally, don’t stick out your arms when you sense a fall and instead allow yourself to fall on your glute muscles.

 Even when following these guidelines, injuries can occur when ice skating due to others’ negligence.
-Children and even adults can run into others and knock them down when skating recklessly, and run-ins with cracks and pits on neglected rinks can lead to falls and the injuries they can cause.
-If you are injured for one of these reasons, consider a personal injury suit.
+Children and even adults can run into others and knock them down when skating recklessly, and run-ins with cracks and pits on neglected rinks can lead to falls and injuries they can cause.
+If you are injured for one of these reasons, consider working with a snow sport personal injury attorney.